Tidal disruption events

 make a new directory and write a local Makefile

-$ ~/phantom/scripts/writemake.sh star > Makefile
+~/phantom/scripts/writemake.sh grtde > Makefile

 compile phantom and phantomsetup